abodehq/azir-docs/pages/docs.md

 # [Azir Framework](https://www.azir.io)

-> Please dont install azir-core, we recommend you to install whatever component you need into your app, if you want to install the core compoenet please check this [`Example`](#installation)
+> Please dont install azir-core, we recommend you to install whatever component you need into your app, if you want to install the core components please check this [`Example`](#installation)

  <!-- ![GitHub package.json version](https://img.shields.io/github/package-json/v/galio-org/galio.svg) -->